Chutia kingdom: Chutia-Ahom conflicts (1512–1523)

 Suhungmung, the Ahom king, followed an expansionist policy and annexed Habung and Panbari in either 1510 or 1512, which, according to Swarnalata Baruah, was ruled by Bhuyans while according to Amalendu Guha, it was a Chutia dependency.
 In 1513 a border conflict triggered the Chutia king Dhirnarayan to advance to Dikhowmukh and build a stockade of banana trees (Posola-garh).
 This fort was attacked by a force led by the Ahom king himself leading to a rout of the Chutia soldiers.
+This was followed by the Ahoms erecting a fort at Mungkhrang, which fell within the Chutia territory.

-In 1520 the Chutias again attacked the Ahom fort Mungkhrang and occupied it, but the Ahoms recovered it soon and erected an offensive fort on the banks of the Dibru River.
+In 1520 the Chutias attacked the Ahom fort Mungkhrang twice and in the second killed the commander and occupied it, but the Ahoms, led by Phrasengmung and King-lung attacked it by land and water and recovered it soon and erected an offensive fort on the banks of the Dibru River.
 In 1523 the Chutia king attacked the fort at Dibru but was routed.
 The Ahom king with the assistance of the Bhuyans hotly pursued the retreating Chutia king who sued for peace.
 The peace overtures failed and the king finally fell to Ahom forces, bringing an end to the Chutia kingdom.
 Though some late spurious manuscripts mention the fallen king as Nitipal (or Chandranarayan) the extant records from the Buranjis such as the Ahom Buranji and the Deodhai Ahom Buranji do not mention him; rather they mention that the king (Dhirnarayan) and the prince (Sadhaknarayan) were killed.
 As a reward for the assistance, the Ahom king settled this Bhuyans in Kalabari, Gohpur, Kalangpur and Narayanpur as tributary feudal lords.

 Legacy

 The Ahom kingdom took complete possession of the royal insignia and other assets of the erstwhile kingdom.
 The rest of the royal family was dispersed, the nobles were disbanded and the territory was placed under the newly created office of the Sadiakhowa Gohain.
 Besides the material assets and territories, the Ahoms also took possession of the people according to their professions.
 Many of Brahmans, Kayasthas, Kalitas, and Daivajnas (the caste Hindus), as well as the artisans such as bell-metal workers, goldsmiths, blacksmiths, and others, were moved to the Ahom capital and this movement greatly increased the admixture of the Chutia and Ahom populations.
 A sizeable section of the population was also displaced from their former lands and dispersed in other parts of Upper Assam.

-After annexing the Chutia kingdom, offices of the Ahom kingdom, Thao-mung Mung-teu(Bhatialia Gohain) with headquarters at Habung (Lakhimpur), Thao-mung Ban-lung(Banlungia Gohain) at Banlung (Dhemaji), Thao-mung Mung-klang(Dihingia gohain) at Dihing (Dibrugarh, Majuli and northern Sibsagar), Chaolung Shulung at Tiphao (northern Dibrugarh) were created to administer the newly acquired regions.
+After annexing the Chutia kingdom, offices of the Ahom kingdom, Thao-mung Mung-teu(Bhatialia Gohain) with headquarters at Habung (Lakhimpur), Thao-mung Ban-lung(Banlungia Gohain) at Banlung (Dhemaji), Thao-mung Mung-klang(Dihingia gohain) at Dihing (Dibrugarh, Majuli and northern Sibsagar), Chaolung Shulung at Tiphao (northern Dibrugarh) were created to administer the newly acquired regions..
+In 1527, a new ministerial position named Borpatrogohain was created (borrowed from the Chutia Vrihat-patra), and Klangseng(previously posted as Bhatialia Gohain) was given charge.